 Freshman Admission Requirements

 At Oklahoma State University, we're committed to helping qualified students be admitted to OSU to begin earning their college degrees.
-Check out our four admission options below to see how you can become an OSU Cowboy.
+Check out our admission options below to see how you can become an OSU Cowboy.

-At Oklahoma State University, ALL STUDENTS are encouraged to apply because we individually review each application for our holistic and alternative admission programs.
+At Oklahoma State University, ALL STUDENTS are encouraged to apply because we individually review each application through our holistic and alternative admission programs.
 We consider many factors, including: high school GPA, ACT or SAT scores, responses to application essays, academic letters of recommendation, leadership experience, community involvement and accomplishments.